iholloma/crdh/_essays/v01-13-growing-strong.md

 and end.
 When examining figure 2 we can see that the National Institute has no shared members in 1816 because it was not formed at this point in time.
-The Columbian Institute for the Promotion of Arts and Sciences was it predecessor, yet it had only sixteen shared memberships with the 1816 Federal government and was technically still in existence in 1841, despite the move of most of the members to the new National Institute.
+The Columbian Institute for the Promotion of Arts and Sciences was its predecessor, yet it had only sixteen shared memberships with the 1816 Federal government and was technically still in existence in 1841, despite the move of most of the members to the new National Institute.
 The proliferation of shared memberships in learned societies does not